Manual Therapy vs. Touch-Based Cueing

 Can touch be non-denominational?

 Thirty-seven years of a physical therapy career has taught me much but left me confused about just as much.
-I’ve learned the value of movement, be it presented as strengthening for the remediation of problems or a more generic movement for those same outcomes.
-I’ve seen the importance of balance, though now I shy away from seeing the solving of issues being dependent on achieving perfect balance.
-And I’ve seen touch help move people through their dysfunctions, though I no longer worship one form of touch as I once did.
+I have learned the value of movement, whether presented as strengthening for the remediation of problems or a more generic movement for those same outcomes.
+I have seen the importance of balance, though now I shy away from seeing the solving of issues being dependent on achieving perfect balance.
+Moreover, I’ve seen touch help move people through their dysfunctions, though I no longer worship one form of touch as I once did.

-In my newer role as an educator for speech-language pathologists, voice professionals, and other clinicians with similar interests, I’m witness to parallel camp alignments as I was when teaching to a primarily physical and massage therapy audience.
+In my newer role as an educator for speech-language pathologists, voice professionals, and other clinicians with similar interests, I am witness to parallel camp alignments as I was when teaching to a primarily physical and massage therapy audience.
 Laryngeal MT focuses on muscle tension as causative.
-In contrast, others see poor alignment (posture), technique, breathing style, tongue resting posture, and more characteristics as the primary problem needing remediation.
+In contrast, others see poor alignment (posture), technique, breathing style, tongue resting posture, and other characteristics as the primary problems that need remediation.
 All find ways to help, but few agree on the correct diagnostic criteria or preferred intervention strategy.

-Within those who touch, further problems exist.
+Further problems exist within those who touch.
 In the United States, MT is traditionally reserved for those with a specific “license to touch” or those whose professional scope of practice allows for manual therapy-type styles of treatment to be used.
 Others, voice coaches included, may be entitled to touch but only for touch-based cueing (TBC).
 MT and TBC are commonly considered disparate interventions, but are they?
 If I may, I want to present a scenario played out across these two intervention methods.

 Now imagine another professional not allowed to use MT (of any name or brand) legally but who finds TBC permissible within their profession.
-They may also see a client’s forward head as the root of a voice (etc.) issue.
-After a satisfactory explanation, they may reach out and similarly touch the client’s chin as the clinician described previously but may only provide momentary pressure to show the client what they propose.
+They may also see a client’s forward head as the root of a voice issue.
+After a satisfactory explanation, they may reach out and similarly touch the client’s chin as the clinician described previously.
+However, they may only pressure the client to present their proposal.
 “Try tucking your chin back to align the head and neck better.”
-Often, this intervention would prove successful, resulting in an improved voice (or swallowing, tongue resting posture, breathing pattern, etc.).
+Often, this intervention would prove successful, resulting in an improved voice (or swallowing, tongue resting posture, breathing pattern).

 These two scenarios and outcomes are often seen as resulting from different processes.
-The licensed professional using MT principles would see the results as being due to the successful application of the correct MT intervention, while the professional in the second example may believe the success of the encounter was due to bringing awareness to their client and allowing them self-input into creating their change.
+The licensed professional using MT principles would see the results due to successfully applying the correct MT intervention.
+In contrast, the professional in the second example may believe the success of the encounter was due to bringing awareness to their client and allowing them to self-input into creating their change.
 These perceived differences set the stage for the mechanisms of the two intervention outcomes to be distinct and unique.

 Such separation in beliefs and perspectives is common and generally accepted.
-“Staying in one’s lane” has many legal and logical underpinnings and tends to keep each camp from infringing on the rights and privileges of another and placing the patient/client at risk.
-But what if the line between the two interventions mentioned above was less distinct than commonly thought?
+“Staying in one’s lane” has many legal and logical underpinnings and keeps each camp from infringing on the rights and privileges of another and placing the patient/client at risk.
+However, what if the line between the two interventions mentioned above was less distinct than commonly thought?

 Bialosky et al. (2018), Geri et al. (2019), and Kolb et al. (2020), to name just a few, have shown us that manual therapy effects extend far beyond the local tissues (or pathologies).
 Outcomes are seen as being the result of a variable and multifactorial cascade of influences.
 These impacts extend from the peripheral structures through central and autonomic nervous system influences and include behaviorally-based assessments and changes on the part of the person being treated.
-Contextual factors matter too.
+Contextual factors matter, too.
 When working with voice, Nelson Roy (Roy et al., 2017) showed us that changes resulting from peripheral manipulation of perilaryngeal tension appeared, at least in part, to be a brain-based adaptive response rather than an isolated peripheral change.
 Suppose we accept that manual therapy interventions are more complex than the single tissue/pathology narratives that are commonly taught.
-In that case, we can begin to see ourselves (the clinician) as a partner in clinical encounters rather than the creator of change.
+In that case, we can see ourselves (the clinicians) as partners in clinical encounters rather than the creators of change.
 Sure, our touch, instructions, or supervision plays a role, or the patient would have solved their problem without our help.
-But when we begin to balance power with our patients, elevating them to the position of decision-maker, our role becomes more apparent (Jacobs and Silvernail, 2011).
-The likelihood that changes occur within the MT interaction solely due to our specialized knowledge and specificity of touch is low (Bialosky et al., 2018), and the possibility of changes being a result of improved awareness on the patient’s part rise.
+However, when we begin to balance power with our patients, elevating them to the position of decision-maker, our role becomes more apparent (Jacobs & Silvernail, 2011).
+The likelihood that changes occur within the MT interaction solely due to our specialized knowledge and specificity of touch is low (Bialosky et al., 2018), and the possibility of changes being a result of improved awareness on the patient’s part rises.

-There also exists a wide variation in how MT touch is applied, from ultralight touch styles of craniosacral therapy and others to very assertive (aggressive) pressures of deep tissue work styles.
-Again, all seem helpful when patient perspectives and values are matched with the appropriate caregiver.
-The research lacks clear evidence pointing to one form of MT (touch) as superior to others.
+There is also a wide variation in how MT touch is applied, from ultralight touch styles of craniosacral therapy and others to very assertive (aggressive) pressures of deep tissue work styles.
+Again, all are helpful when patient perspectives and values are matched with the appropriate caregiver.
+The research lacks clear evidence pointing to one form of MT (touch) being superior to others.

-If there is an acceptance that MT’s sole role is not to create peripheral local changes via specialized input, then do the similarities between MT and TBC appear more closely aligned?
+If it is accepted that MT’s sole role is not to create peripheral local changes via specialized input, then do the similarities between MT and TBC appear more closely aligned?

-The more I search, the more significant number of possibilities I find for how and why touch is impactful.
-And as I dive deeper into each explanation, I see a substantial overlap between touch styles.
+The more I search, the more possibilities I find for how and why touch is impactful.
+As I dive deeper into each explanation, I see a substantial overlap between touch styles.
 Such overlap leads me to conclude that manual therapy and massage intervention may have global impacts on the receiver in markedly similar ways to touch-based cueing.

 2022 by Walt Fritz, PT